Ekiti South-West

 Ekiti South-West is a Local Government Area (LGA) of Ekiti State, Nigeria.
 Its headquarters are in the town of Ilawe Ekiti.
 It has an area of 346 km^{2} and a population of 165,277 at the 2006 census.
 There are 3 towns under Ekiti South-West LGA (Ilawe as the headquarter, Ogotun, and Igbara-Odo).

 The postal code of the area is 362.

 History

 Ekiti Southwest LGA was created in the year 1976.

 Geography/Climate

 Ekiti Southwest LGA is located in the tropical zone and has a total area of 346 square kilometres.
-The LGA's average temperature is 28°C, and the region experiences two distinct seasons: the dry and the wet.
+The LGA's average temperature is 28°C/82°F, and the region experiences two distinct seasons: the dry and the wet.
 Ekiti Southwest LGA experiences 12 km/h winds on average.

 Economy

 With commodities like bananas and plantains being grown nearby, farming is a significant economic activity in the Ekiti Southwest LGA.
 The region is also home to a thriving trade industry and a number of markets, including the Obada market, where residents of the LGA buy and sell a range of commodities.